Lyon star Aouar tests positive for Covid-19 ahead of 2020-21 Ligue 1 season opener | Goal.com

 A medical update ⤵️https://t.co/ZtxrIUwDlJ— OL English 🇬🇧 (@OL_English) August 28, 2020

-Aouar will not be eligible to feature for Lyon in their next outing at Bordeaux on September 11, and is also likely to be removed from Didier Deschamps' France squad for UEFA Nations League fixtures against Sweden and Croatia, which are set to take place on September 5 and September 8, respectively.
+Aouar will not be eligible to feature for Lyon in their next outing at Bordeaux on September 11, and has also been removed from Didier Deschamps' France squad for UEFA Nations League fixtures against Sweden and Croatia, which are set to take place on September 5 and September 8, respectively.
+He has been replaced by Nabil Fekir of Real Betis.

 Aouar was called up to Les Bleus for the first time, along with Dayot Upamecano of RB Leipzig and Rennes teenager Eduardo Camavinga.